-Leighton’s choice for capris pants and crop tops with wedge heels inspired red-carpet celebrities such as Fergie, Alicia Keys, Rihanna, and Jennifer Lopez.
+Leighton’s love for capris pants and crop tops with wedge heels inspired red-carpet celebrities such as Fergie, Alicia Keys, Rihanna, and Jennifer Lopez.

 There’s no faster way to step back into 2008 than a pair of peep-toe pumps.

-One of the most unforgettable looks of 2000s fashion, Christian Louboutin peep-toe pumps with ripped jeans made it to the history books.
+One of the most unforgettable looks of 2000s fashion, Christian Louboutin’s peep-toe pumps with ripped jeans made it to the history books.

-Eventually, the peep-toe pumps with ripped jeans became a signature look that made it to hip-hop fashion, both on and off the red carpet.
+Eventually, the peep-toe pumps with ripped jeans became a signature look that made it to hip-hop fashion on and off the red carpet.